danschultz/frappe/README.md

 new EventStream(quitButton.onClick)
     .merge(fileMenu.querySelector("quit").onClick)
     .merge(fatalErrors)
-    .listen((_) => closeApp());
+    .listen((_) => quitApp());
 ```

 ## Properties
-Properties introduce a concept of a current value to a stream.
-Unlike streams, each subscription to a property return its latest value.
+Properties are similar to streams, but they remember their last value.
+This means that if a property has previously emitted the value of *x* to its subscribers, it will deliver this value to any of its new subscribers.

-For instance, a property could be used to unify synchronous and asynchronous calls to get the current window size:
+For instance, a property could be used to unify synchronous and asynchronous calls to get the window's current size:

 ```
 Size innerSize() => new Size(window.innerWidth, window.innerHeight);